 So we were off to explore the Himalayas while most people laughed wondering what in the world two tourists were doing this far north in November.
 This time of year there are no tourist buses, so local is the only option.
 We took a 7-hour ride then switched to 2 more local buses, sometimes standing for an hour or two while people were hanging out the doors in the freezing cold.

 What’s interesting is travel on the East side of India at this time isn’t as secluded.
 You can visit Sikkim & Darjeeling later in the year with a little less difficulty.
-Check out Gangtok tourism for tips on it.
-In fact, it’s a great time to visit areas like Assam.

 When we arrived, we quickly found Hotel Srikhand, which was right on the corner in this tiny town.
 For Rs 150 they offered us a dorm room.
 The hotel was owned by the Himachal Pradesh Tourism board and was similar to the YMCA in Shimla.